This collection includes 10 titles from Bloomsbury’s Anthropology list, including Anthropology and Art Practice and Fat: Culture and Materiality.

 The History 2014 Collection includes 50 titles and cover a wide-range of historical topics.
 Titles include British Culture and the First World War: Experience, Representation and Memory, South Africa's 'Border War’, Holocaust Legacy in Post-Soviet Lithuania, and Women and Democracy in Cold War Japan.

 This collection includes 49 monographs, including titles such as Magilow & Silverman’s Holocaust Representations in History: An Introduction, Robert Lynch’s Revolutionary Ireland, 1912-25 and Paul S. Lloyd’s Food and Identity in England, 1540-1640.

-The 2016 History collection will contain around 65 titles covering modern British, European and global history.
+The 2016 History collection contains 74 titles covering modern British, European and global history.
 Standout titles include State, Economy and the Great Divergence by Peer Vries; Reverberations of Nazi Violence in Germany and Beyond by Mary Fulbrook et al.; Migrant Women's Voices by Linda McDowell; and the two-volume work The History of Empire in Asia.

 Bloomsbury History explores the richness of the past with titles that cover early medieval to contemporary history, ancient history and classical studies, as well as British History, European History, World History, History Skills, Methods and Historiography.
 The History 2018 collection will include approximately 69 titles, including notable new titles from series SOAS Studies in Modern and Contemporary Japan, Studies in Early Medieval History, and Europe’s Legacy in the Modern World.